Teawolf-beep/TwitterBot/README.md

 ## Train a model an generate text

 Data preparation, training and verification are done via static method calls of the Loader, Trainer and Generator calls.
 In the twitter_bot.py script is a complete example which should work out of the box.
-You can alter the Defines on top in order to change parameters.
+You can alter the variables on top in order to change parameters.

 ```python
 # Defines regarding the csv file